Facts, Identification & Control

 Signs of a Flea Infestation

 Fleas on Humans

 Cat Fleas (Ctenocephalides felis)

 Are Cat Fleas and Dog Fleas The Same?

 Get Rid of Fleas: Flea Control

 Flea infestations require multifaceted treatment plans.
 Addressing only a pet’s infestation or individual flea bites will not prove effective for ridding your home of fleas.
 Effective flea control should encompass both chemical and physical methods and should be conducted on your pet as well as inside and outside of your home.
-Of course the primary plan of action should be to examine your pet daily.
-Catching fleas early will hamper their effect on your pets and in your house.
+Contact a pest control professional.